Medicine (short story): Legacy

 While amongst the shortest stories presented in the collection, "Medicine"'s concern with modernizing Chinese thought and conceptions of the world is emblematic of Call to Arms as whole.
-Lu Hsun's stylistic choices, his critique of traditional conceptions of man, health, and sickness, as well as the solution he found in modernity has had a lasting impact on his contemporaries as well as on later Chinese writers.
+Lu's stylistic choices, his critique of traditional conceptions of man, health, and sickness, as well as the solution he found in modernity has had a lasting impact on his contemporaries as well as on later Chinese writers.